Coat Color:Deep Slate BlueLight Blue Gray

 - Hip Dysplasia: A genetic malformation of the hip can cause the ball of the joint to be ill-positioned in the socket, resulting in dysplasia.
 You may notice pain, limping and lameness in your Kerry, though dietary changes and surgery, for more severe cases, can correct this health issue.

-- Blood Conditions: Hemolytic anemia and thrombocytopenia are blood disorders that cause the immune system to attack the dog’s own red blood cells or platelets.
+- Blood Conditions: Hemolytic anemia and thrombocytopenia are blood disorders that cause the immune system to attack the dog’s red blood cells or platelets.
 Dogs with this anemia type have weakness, lethargy and whitish or yellow gums; dogs with a platelet issue have blood that won’t clot properly.
 Treatment is possible either with steroids, immune-suppressive drugs or transfusions.

 - Inflammatory Bowel Disease: IBD is an immune disorder that affects the intestinal lining, causing chronic diarrhea and vomiting.
-While it may flare and then subside, medication and special diets can treat IBD.
+While it may flare and subside, medication and special diets can treat IBD.

 - Hypothyroidism: Too little thyroid hormone means your dog may exhibit a dry coat and skin, hair loss, weight gain and behavioral changes.
 Replacement hormones are the treatment for this condition.